 The term "generator" in electric industry casually refers to a device containing a combination of an engine with an electric generator head assembled together as a single piece of equipment called genset.
 The gensets whose engine is fueled by NG typically cost about the same as propane-fueled devices and generally are cheaper than diesels.
 You can find them for sale at about $200-300 per kilowatt.
 Normally, permanently installed backup power systems are selected based on the type of the fuel you already use for the heating.
 Therefore a natural gas generator is an obvious choice of back up power device for the houses connected to an NG line.
 See our guide to standby generators for home use for more information.
 Besides private homes, NG gensets are utilized in commercial installations, although for such applications diesels are more common because of their higher reliability.

 The main advantage of an NG-powered device is it's hooked up directly to the home's gas line, so you don't have to store any fuel.
 It can provide emergency power for as long as the fuel is available (except for short breaks for oil change and other required periodic service).
-The leading US manufacturers of residential NG gensets are Generac, Briggs & Stratton, Cummins Onan, and Kohler.
+The leading US manufacturers of residential NG gensets are Generac®, Briggs & Stratton, Cummins® Onan®, and Kohler®.
 Caterpillar makes primarily large industrial-grade devices.
 Coleman no longer makes gensets, and the assets of Coleman's Powermate were acquired by a company called PRAMAC.
 Generac-made standby models are often sold under brand name Guardian®.
-Generac Guardian series has probably the broadest selection of automatic systems at the lowest cost.
-They are ranging from 8 to 20 kW for residential air cooled models and 25 to 60 kW for commercial water cooled.
-As far as I know, Siemens, Eaton and Honeywell are private labels of Generac gensets.
-Likewise, GE and Milbank are selling automatic systems built and serviced by Briggs & Stratton.
+Guardian® series features probably the broadest selection of automatic systems at the one of lowest costs per kW.
+They are ranging from 8 to 22 kW for residential air cooled models and 25 to 60 kW for commercial water cooled.
+As far as I can see based on the product documentation, Siemens, Eaton and Honeywell brands are made by Generac®.
+GE and Milbank automatic systems are built and serviced by Briggs & Stratton.
 GE tend to be a bit more expensive, but they offer longer warranties.
 See the chart below as well as our home generators review for the comparative ratings of top brands and selection recommendations.
 Note that most manufacturers do not include a starting battery, which you have to buy separately.
 Also note that many residential NG models are actually bi-fuel: they can also run on propane after a simple DYI adjustment.
 They are usually advertised by their propane wattage, which is slightly higher.
 Our 2014 rating chart provides the numbers for NG.